firebase/geofire-js/README.md

 GeoFire 3.x has the same API as 2.x but uses a different underlying data structure to store its location data.
-If you are currently using 2.x and want to upgrade to 3.x, you must run the [GeoFire 3.x migration script](https://github.com/firebase/geofire-js/blob/master/migration/migrateToV3.js) on your Firebase.
+If you are currently using 2.x and want to upgrade to 3.x, you must run the [GeoFire 3.x migration script](https://github.com/firebase/geofire-js/blob/master/migration/migrateToV3.js) on your Firebase database.
 This Node.js script only needs to be run one time and should take only a few seconds to minutes depending on the size of your data.
 To run the script, copy the files in this repo's `/migration/` folder to your machine and run the following commands: